 Drug-related convictions are amongst the most consequential.
 The consequences can range from small fines for simple possession of “soft” drugs (or, in some cases, for first offences, enrolment in the Alternative Measures Program), to multi-year penitentiary sentences for trafficking in “hard” drugs.
-And beyond that, there are the collateral effects–significant restrictions on your ability to get a job or to travel freely being just two of the most common.
+And beyond that, there are the collateral effects: significant restrictions on your ability to get a job or to travel freely are just two of the most common.
 These are only two of the reasons that, if you are charged with a drug-related offence, you need to be very careful about how you proceed, and who you retain to help you.

 Although these are criminal in nature, drug offences are largely governed by the Controlled Drugs and Substances Act, and there are, effectively, four general types:

 Where the alleged drug is possessed for the personal use of the person having possession of that drug.
 All the Crown needs to prove here is that the substance is a controlled substance within the meaning of the Controlled Drugs and Substances Act, and that the Accused is in possession of it.